Training and Lessons in More Detail

 This horse is not using his back.
 I'd like to point out that this rider was trying out a saddle and the horse had just stepped off so had not attempted to have the horse come into the bridle but it is still a good example of how a lot of horses are ridden on a loopy rein with a dropped back and trailing hindquarters. >>>>>

-The same horse responding to the bridle--though with a tad stronger contact than I would like but still is-- using his back properly to carry the rider. --
+The same horse responding to the bridle--though with a tad stronger contact than I would like but still is-- using his back properly to carry the rider.
+The even triangles formed by the legs is a further indicator of overall balance.--

 Start by doing what's necessary, then what's possible, and suddenly you are doing the impossible.